 The winning proposal by Peter Latz envisioned the Ayalon River as a “wild wadi” with lakes, grassland, and meanders.
 At the river’s exit from the park, a dam was built to hold back the water in the park’s constructed valley to prevent its urban section from overflowing its banks.

 At the height of the rainy season, the Ayalon fills up much of the park, giving its signature mound the appearance of an island.
 Keeping its trashy history in mind, the park has a recycling center and extraction of methane from the landfill.
 Named after Israel’s legendary general and Prime Minister Ariel Sharon, this park is three times the size of New York’s Central Park.
 Its summit offers a panoramic view of central Tel Aviv atop the otherwise flat coastal plain.

 “High Line” for Ayalon

-Another solution proposed for the Ayalon is to encase it entirely in a culvert, along with the highway and railway, with a linear park atop this cover.
+Within its urban section, there is a proposal by the city to encase it entirely in a culvert, along with the highway and railway, with a linear park atop this cover.
 The decking of highways with parks on top has many examples around the world, transforming empty space into a public amenity.
 Here in New York, examples of railway trenches decked with parks include Manhattan’s Park Avenue and Riverside Park.